we are happy to announce that Wazuh v2.0 has just been released!

-Here are the highlights of the new release:
+Here are the highlights of the new release of Wazuh v2.0:

 - Modified OSSEC analysis engine to support dynamic data analysis, being able to extract as many fields from a raw log as needed.
 This can also be used to create rules with dynamic fields and titles (Examples: New Auditd or OpenSCAP decoders and rules).